Manuroop/face-recognition-device-security-gill/README.md

 FUTURE GOALS

 The app in future can be used at a big scale.
 The photo that was saved to the database can be put in the company's or university's or school's database to check and know the details of the intruder.
+If ever, the app starts malfunctioning and the recognition fails by any chance then there should be a password with which the app knows the person using the laptop is not an intruder and has access to it.